 San Diego also is known for its innovative and entrepreneurial companies, its scientific development and research, its manufacturing and industrial business, and its stunning hospitality sector that welcomes the world to its doors through the Port of San Diego.

 The international border with Mexico is the busiest in the world and the cooperative relationship between the cities of Tijuana and San Diego is at the heart of many businesses in the region.

 Downtown San Diego is the center for San Diego city and county governments and is also home to one of the busiest U.S. District Courts in the country in terms of cases.
 Most business headquarters are located downtown or in the communities of Rancho Bernardo, Sorrento Valley and Kearny Mesa, just miles north of downtown.

-TJSL recently moved into a brand-new state-of-the-art campus in San Diego's revitalized downtown, just two blocks from the Padres Petco Park, in a thriving, vibrant area called the East Village.
-Downtown San Diego features modern office buildings and new residential spaces, creating a dynamic urban community that includes the beautiful Balboa Park, the trendy Gaslamp Quarter, the artists' haven of Little Italy, and the scenic harbor front shops and restaurants of Seaport Village.
-San Diego is a city of neighborhoods, including an array of beach communities, urban centers and suburban areas to match every taste and stage of life.
+The blue jewel of downtown San Diego is San Diego Bay, which is within walking distance of Thomas Jefferson School of Law.
+The law school is also just two blocks from the Petco Park, home of the San Diego Padres in a thriving, vibrant area known as East Village.
+It is home to modern office buildings and new residential spaces, creating a dynamic urban community close to historic Balboa Park, the trendy Gaslamp Quarter, the haven of Little Italy, and the scenic waterfront shops and restaurants of Seaport Village and The Headquarters.
+San Diego is a city full of diverse neighborhoods, including an array of beach communities, urban centers and suburban areas to match every taste and stage of life.